Tropaw/tropaw.github.io/_tabs/about.md

 order: 4
 ---

-Just a 17-year-old with a passion for computers, Web and Pwn enjoyer.
+Just a self-taught computer enthusiast.( not windows )
 > discord : wapoof